AvGeekGupta/PracticeSQLonSakila/README.md

 9. Display all the categories of films.

-10. List the names and emails of customers living in a specific city.
+10. List the names, emails and phone numbers of customers.

 11. Retrieve the titles of films that are available for rent.